shmindmaster/AI-Chat-Email-Analytics-GUI/README.md

 1. Clone this repository.
 2. Install the required libraries using `pip install -r requirements.txt`.
-3. Run `python main.py` to start the GUI.
+3. Run `AI-Chat-Email-Analytics-GUI.py` to start the GUI.

 The GUI consists of several input widgets: